Revenue Connectors · Stripe

 How does Stripe-Signature verification work?

 Stripe signs every webhook with HMAC-SHA256 using your endpoint's signing secret (whsec_...).
 The Stripe-Signature header carries a timestamp plus the signature; Admaxxer rebuilds the signed payload (timestamp + . + body), HMACs it with the signing secret, and compares constant-time.
 Mismatches return 401 immediately.
 The 5-minute timestamp window is enforced to block replay attacks.
+The signing secret is paired automatically when Admaxxer auto-registers the endpoint, so you never have to copy/paste it.

 Where do I put metadata.admaxxer_visitor_id?

 Two places, depending on which Stripe API you use: (1) On Checkout Sessions, set metadata.admaxxer_visitor_id when calling stripe.checkout.sessions.create — it propagates to every downstream event.
 (2) On Payment Intents created directly, set metadata.admaxxer_visitor_id on the PaymentIntent.
-The Admaxxer pixel exposes window.admx.getVisitorId() so your server can fetch the value when constructing the Stripe object.
+The Admaxxer pixel exposes window.admaxxer.getVisitorId() so your server can fetch the value when constructing the Stripe object.

 What if I have refunds or chargebacks?